WU-RDS/RMA2023/index.md

 These grading components will be weighted with the respective weights to arrive at the final grade percentage.

-The **final exam** will take place online on **June 01, 2023 from 4:00PM - 06:00PM**.
+The **final exam** will take place online on **November 30, 2023 from 03:00PM - 05:00PM**.
 Details about the setup of the exam will be provided in the course.
 The exam covers questions about the concepts and methods (no coding) and I will provide example exams from the previous years to give you an idea about what type of questions you can expect.

 To ensure an equal contribution of group members for the group assignment, a **peer assessment** will be conducted among group members, which enters into the computation of the individual grades for the project.
 This means that the members of a group are required to assess other students regarding their relative contribution.